 Instructions

-- In a medium saucepan, melt the butter in the extra-virgin olive oil.
-Add the green onions and cook over moderate heat until softened, about 2 minutes.
+- In a medium saucepan, melt the butter over medium heat.
+Once the bubbles subside, add the shallots and cook over medium heat until softened, about 2 minutes.

-- Spoon the saffron sauce into shallow bowls, top with the blanched asparagus and poached shrimp and serve.
+- Spoon the saffron sauce into shallow bowls, top with cooked asparagus and poached shrimp and serve.

 Nutrition